 A critical methodology: the agonistic way

 Katerina Talianni is a Ph.D candidate in Music at Edinburgh College of Art.
 Her research, entitled Walking-with-sound: sound, space and movement, explores soundmaps and their impact on audiences’ engagement through walking and listening.
+She was with us in May 2017 when she undertook a number of sound walks with us, while taking new recordings.
 Listen to her situation composition work here.

 Dee Heddon is a Professor of Contemporary Performance at the University of Glasgow.
 She is the author of Autobiography and Performance and co-author of Devising Performance.
+In Huntly she was working on her book around disability and walking.
 Hear Dee discuss her work here.